 - Additional one or two-unit courses may be applied to the concentration in order to reach the minimum of 26 units

 - 1 unit courses must be petitioned since they are generally only offered as S/NC.
-If a two-unit course is only offered for Credit/No Credit (S/NC) it must also be petitioned.
+If a 2 unit course is only offered for Satisfactory/No Credit (S/NC) it must also be petitioned.

-- Students from any other area of concentration may fulfill the advanced economics requirement by taking IPS 204A Microeconomics, IPS 204B Economic Policy Analysis for Policymakers, or the second course in the international economics category listed within the Quantitative Core.
+- Students from any other area of concentration may fulfill the advanced economics requirement by taking IPS 204A Microeconomics for Policy, IPS 204B Economic Policy Analysis for Policymakers, or the second course in the international economics category listed within the Quantitative Core.

 Area of Concentration Gateway Courses